 Also, I usually like to lie down while I have the moch dochuk inserted as I find it uncomfortable to walk around.
 However, being yom kippur I would like to be in shule.
 Is there any way I can get around this problem?

 Thank you for your advice.

 On Yom Kippur it is prohibited to come in contact with water for pleasure, but it is permitted to wash oneself minimally in order to get rid of dirt.
 Therefore, it is permitted to wash in preparation for the hefsek taharah.
-You should minimize your contact with water as much as possible - limit it to the vaginal area only.
+You should minimize your contact with water as much as possible – limit it to the vaginal area only (and to cleaning off the finger afterwards).
 As on Shabbat, you need to avoid wringing water from a cloth or using warm water from the tap.

 Good Luck and Gmar Chatima Tova.

 This internet service does not preclude, override or replace the psak of any rabbinical authority.
 It is the responsibility of the questioner to inform us of any previous consultation or ruling.
 As even slight variation in circumstances may have Halachic consequences, views expressed concerning one case may not be applied to other, seemingly similar cases.
 All health and health-related information contained within Nishmat's Women's Health & Halacha Web site is intended to be general in nature and should not be used as a substitute for consulting with your health care professional.
 The advice is intended to offer a basis for individuals to discuss their medical condition with their health care provider but not individual advice.
 Although every effort is made to ensure that the material within Nishmat's Women's Health & Halacha Web site is accurate and timely, it is provided for the convenience of the Web site user but should not be considered official.
 Advice for actual medical practice should be obtained from a licensed health care professional.